sesam-community/sesam-py/readme.usage.md

-  -single <string>      update or verify just a single pipe -no-large-int-bugs    don't reproduce old large int bugs -disable-user-pipes   turn off user pipe scheduling in the target node (DEPRECATED) -enable-eager-ms      run all microservices even if they are not in use (note: multinode only) -enable-user-pipes    turn on user pipe scheduling in the target node -compact-execution-datasets
+  -single <string>      update or verify just a single pipe -no-large-int-bugs    don't reproduce old large int bugs -disable-user-pipes   turn off user pipe scheduling in the target node (DEPRECATED) -enable-eager-ms      run all microservices even if they are not in use (note:
+                        multinode only)
+  -enable-user-pipes    turn on user pipe scheduling in the target node -compact-execution-datasets
                         compact all execution datasets when running scheduler -disable-cpp-extensions
-                        turns off cpp extensions which saves dtl compile time at the expense of possibly slower dtl exeution time
-  -unicode-encoding     store the 'expected output' json files using unicode encoding ('\uXXXX') - the default is UTF-8 -disable-json-html-escape
+                        turns off cpp extensions which saves dtl compile time at the expense of possibly slower dtl exeution time -unicode-encoding     store the 'expected output' json files using unicode encoding ('\uXXXX') - the default is UTF-8 -disable-json-html-escape
-                        turn off escaping of '<', '>' and '&' characters in 'expected output' json files -upload-delete-sink-datasets
+                        turn off escaping of '<', '>' and '&' characters in 'expected output' json files including 'sesam format expected' -upload-delete-sink-datasets
                         If specified with the 'upload' command, the 'upload' command will delete all existing sink datasets before uploading the new config.
 In some cases, this can be quicker than doing a 'sesam wipe' or 'sesam reset' command when running ci-tests.
 The downside is that there is a larger risk of data and/or config from previous tests influencing the new test-run.
   -profile <string>     env profile to use <profile>-env.json -scheduler-id <string>
                         system id for the scheduler system (DEPRECATED) -scheduler-request-mode <string>
                         run the scheduler in 'sync' or 'async' mode, long running tests should run in 'async' mode -scheduler-zero-runs <int>
                         the number of runs that has to yield zero changes for the scheduler to finish -scheduler-max-runs <int>
                         maximum number of runs that scheduler can do to before exiting (internal scheduler only) -scheduler-max-run-time <int>
-                        the maximum time the internal scheduler is allowed to use to finish (in seconds, internal scheduler only)
+                        the maximum time the internal scheduler is allowed to use to finish (in seconds, internal scheduler only) -scheduler-check-input-pipes
-  -scheduler-check-input-pipes
                         controls whether failing input pipes should make the scheduler run fail -scheduler-dont-reset-pipes-or-delete-sink-datasets
                         controls whether the scheduler should reset any pipes or delete their sink-datasets -restart-timeout <int>
                         the maximum time to wait for the node to restart and become available again (in seconds).
 The default is 15 minutes.
 A value of 0 will skip the back-up-again verification.
   -runs <int>           number of test cycles to check for stability -logformat <string>   output format (normal, log or azure) -scheduler-poll-frequency <int>
                         milliseconds between each poll while waiting for the scheduler -sesamconfig-file <string>
-                        sesamconfig file to use, the default is '.sesamconfig.json' in the current directory -diff                 use with the status command to show the diff of the files -add-test-entities    use with the init command to add test entities to input pipes -force-add            use with the '-add-test-entities' option to overwrite test entities that exist locally -force                force the command to run (only for 'upload' and 'download' commands) for non-dev subscriptions -run-pytest <string>  specifies a folder containing Python tests that sesam-py should run.
+                        sesamconfig file to use, the default is '.sesamconfig.json' in the current directory
+  -diff                 use with the status command to show the diff of the files -add-test-entities    use with the init command to add test entities to input pipes -force-add            use with the '-add-test-entities' option to overwrite test
+                        entities that exist locally -force                force the command to run (only for 'upload' and 'download' commands) for non-dev subscriptions -run-pytest <string>  specifies a folder containing Python tests that sesam-py should run.
 These tests will run after the command (e.g. upload, run) has finished.
 Uses the pytest framework.
 The folder should be placed on the same level as 'pipes', 'systems' etc.
   -pytest-args <string>
                         specify the options that sesam-py should use when running pytest.
                         The arguments must be provided inside double quotes with each argument separated by a space, e.g. -pytest-args="-vv -x" -skip-auth            skips the authentication step after upload command.
   --system-placeholder <string>
+                        Name of the system _id placeholder (available only when working on connectors)
+  -d <string>           Connector folder to work with (available only when working on
+                        connectors)
+  -e <string>           Directory to expand the config into (available only when working
+                        on connectors)
-                        Name of the system _id placeholder (available only when working on connectors) -d <string>           Connector folder to work with (available only when working on connectors) -e <string>           Directory to expand the config into (available only when working on connectors) --client_id <string>  OAuth2 client id (available only when working on connectors) --client_secret <string>
+  --client_id <string>  OAuth2 client id (available only when working on connectors) --client_secret <string>
                         OAuth2 client secret (available only when working on connectors) --account_id <string>
                         OAuth2 account_id variable override (available only when working on connectors) --ignore-refresh-token
                         use with sesam upload/authenticate to ignore refresh tokens for systems that don't have them --api_key <string>    api_key secret (available only when working on connectors) --service_url <string>
-                        url to service api (include /api) (available only when working on connectors) --service_jwt <string>
+                        url to service api (include /api) (available only when working on connectors)
+  --service_jwt <string>
-                        jwt token to the service api (available only when working on connectors) --consumer_token <string>
+                        jwt token to the service api (available only when working on connectors)
+  --consumer_token <string>
                         consumer token (available only when working on connectors) --employee_token <string>
-                        employee token (available only when working on connectors) --base_url <string>   override to use prod env (available only when working on connectors) --days <string>       number of days until the token should expire(available only when working on connectors) --use-client-secret   use with sesam upload/authenticate to send add the client_secret parameter to the /authorize URL --do-float-as-decimal use with sesam upload/test to maintain full precision of decimals instead of converting them to floats
+                        employee token (available only when working on connectors) --base_url <string>   override to use prod env (available only when working on connectors)
+  --days <string>       number of days until the token should expire(available only when
-  --share               add share config to the connector template (available only when working on connectors)
+                        working on connectors)
+  --use-client-secret   use with sesam upload/authenticate to send add the client_secret
+                        parameter to the /authorize URL --do-float-as-decimal
+                        use with sesam upload/test to maintain full precision of decimals instead of converting them to floats --auth <string>       auth scheme (oauth2, api_key, jwt) --datatype [<string>]
+                        datatype to add
+  --share               set this flag to enable sharing
 ```

 ### Preparing input pipes for testing